CanDIG/candigv2-authx/README.md

 Keycloak acts as the identity provider for CanDIGv2.
 It uses the OpenID protocol to authenticate the user and issue a jwt in the form of a bearer token, identifying the user and their roles to other services.
 This token is then provided as an Authorization header to other CanDIGv2 services.

 `get_access_token` demonstrates the exchange required to get a token.
-By default, if the proper environment variables are set, it will return a token for the site admin user.

 `get_auth_token` is a convenience method for plucking out the access token from a request's Authorization header.